4 signs of mental health struggles

 - Feeling stuck

-4 ways to address mental health struggles at work
+4 ways to improve your mental health at work

 Taking care of your mental health is crucial, especially when it comes to work-related stress.
 Here are 4 mindset-shifting ideas to help you find a more balanced, self-affirming path to contentment and purpose at work.